steamos-community/stephensons-rocket/README.md

 # Improvements

-- SteamOS only supports Realtek networking, or firmware-free networking.
-Stephenson's Rocket supports everything a modern Linux does, including WiFi.
 - SteamOS monopolizes drives.
 Stephenson's Rocket can resize NTFS partitions.
 - SteamOS only supports basic partitions.
 Stephenson's Rocket supports LVM and RAID.
 - SteamOS requires a Radeon 5000 or newer for ATI users.
 Stephenson's Rocket will use the Open Source driver instead on older cards.
+- SteamOS requires a Geforce 400 or newer for NVIDIA users.
+Stephenson's Rocket will use the legacy 340 series driver instead on older cards.
 - SteamOS is only updated when Valve have time.
 Stephenson's Rocket comes with the tools to update it with the latest stuff yourself!

 ![SteamOS on VMware](http://i.imgur.com/a3jnZ6r.png)